Definitions of Child Abuse and Neglect - Puerto Rico

 Abandonment

-'Abandonment' means willful dereliction of or being remiss in the responsibilities that the father, mother, or other person in charge of the minor have, considering the minor's age and need for adult care.
+'Abandonment' means willful dereliction of or being remiss in the responsibilities that the father, mother, or other person in charge of the minor has, considering the minor's age and need for adult care.
 The intention to abandon can be evidenced by, but is not limited to, any of the following:

 - A lack of communication with the minor for a period of at least 3 months